 - Cold dishes such as salads due to the heat

 - Grain dishes of all kinds (don’t forget our gluten-free folks!)

 - Anything Seasonal!

-- We plan to have the grill fired up for burgers and dogs so bringing extras would be greatly appreciated.
+- We plan to have burgers and dogs so bringing extras would be greatly appreciated.

 All CedarLight events have a suggested donation of $10 per person.
 This can be contributed to Dagda’s Cauldron either at the Grove, or online via paypal to email@example.com.
 All donations go towards CedarLight Center bills and upkeep.